Erskine Childers (author): Boer War

 As with most men of his social background and education, Childers was originally a steadfast believer in the British Empire.
-Indeed, for an old boy of Haileybury, a school founded to train young men for colonial service in India, such an outlook on Childers's part was understandable, although, privately, he did not accept completely the moral values of the school.
+Indeed, for an old boy of Haileybury College, a school founded to train young men for colonial service in India, such an outlook on Childers's part was almost inevitable, although, privately, he did not accept completely the "conformist" values of the school.

-In 1898, as negotiations over the voting rights of British settlers in the Boer territories of Transvaal and Orange Free State failed and the Boer War broke out, he needed little encouragement when in December Basil Williams, a colleague at Westminster and already a member of the Honourable Artillery Company, suggested that they should enlist together.
-Childers joined the City Imperial Volunteers, something of an ad hoc force comprising soldiers from different volunteer regiments, but funded by City institutions and provided with the most modern equipment.
-He was an artilleryman classed as a "spare driver", caring for horses and riding in the ammunition supply train.
+In 1898, as negotiations over the voting rights of British settlers in the Boer territories of Transvaal and Orange Free State failed and the Boer War broke out, Childers needed little encouragement when in December Basil Williams, a colleague at Westminster, suggested that he too should enlist.
+Williams was already a member of the Honourable Artillery Company (HAC), a volunteer regiment, so at the end of December 1898 Childers joined the HAC.

-The unit set off for South Africa on 2 February 1900; most of the new volunteers, and their officers, were seasick and it largely fell to him to care for the troop's 30 horses.
-After the three-week voyage it was something of a disappointment that the HAC detachment was initially not used.
-On 26 June, while escorting a supply train of slow ox-wagons, Childers first came under fire, in three days of skirmishing in defence of the column.
-However, it was a smartly executed defence of a beleaguered infantry regiment on 3 July that established their worth and more significant engagements followed.
+A battery from the HAC formed part of the hastily constituted City Imperial Volunteers, something of an ad hoc force set up from soldiers from different volunteer regiments, funded by City institutions and provided with the most modern equipment.
+Childers became a member of the artillery division of this new force, classed as a "spare driver" to care for horses and ride in the ammunition supply train.
+On 2 February 1900, after three weeks' training, the unit set off for South Africa.
+Most of the new volunteers and their officers were seasick and it largely fell to Childers to care for the troop's 30 horses.
+After a three-week voyage, the company was disappointed not to see immediate action but on 26 June, while escorting a supply train of slow ox-wagons, Childers first came under fire during a three-day skirmish in defence of the column.
+It was a smartly executed defence of a beleaguered infantry regiment on 3 July that established the worth of his unit and more significant engagements followed.

-On 24 August, Childers was evacuated from the front line with trench foot to hospital in Pretoria.
+On 24 August, Childers was evacuated from the front line to hospital in Pretoria, suffering from trench foot.
 The seven-day journey happened to be in the company of wounded infantrymen from Cork, Ireland, and Childers noted approvingly how cheerfully loyal to Britain the men were, how resistant they were to any incitement in support of Home Rule, and how they had been let down only by the incompetence of their officers.
-This is a striking contrast to his attitude by the end of the First World War when conscription in Ireland was under consideration, when he wrote of "young men hopelessly estranged from Britain and ... anxious to die in Ireland for Irish liberty".
+This is a striking contrast to his attitude by the end of the First World War when conscription in Ireland was under consideration and he wrote of "young men hopelessly estranged from Britain and [...] anxious to die in Ireland for Irish liberty.".
 After a chance meeting with his brother Henry, also suffering from a foot injury, he rejoined his unit, only for it to be dispatched to England on 7 October 1900.